Frederic Edwin Church

 In comparison, see the Tonalist landscape painting of George Inness.

-Selected Paintings by Frederic Edwin Church
+Best known works by Frederic Edwin Church include:

 - The Falls of Tequendama (1854), Cincinnati Art Museum